rustamagasanov/mrm/README.md

-Use this tool carefully and check tag twice before removing it from registry.
+Use this tool carefully and check the tag twice before removing it from the registry.